 Then I discovered lightweight PLA.
 Once I tried it, I adopted it as my standard material for airborne printings.
 LW-PLAs retain most of the good qualities of PLA at a fraction (generally half) of the weight.
 Since I started 3D printing with LW-PLA, lightweight filaments have been an obsession and a quest to get even lighter.

 This brought me to the latest LW and foaming filaments.
-I put them to the test recently with some surprising results.
+I put them to the test with some surprising results.
+Since I first investigated LW-PLAs many more have come on the market alone with a light weight ASA.

 When you think of something that foams, shaving cream comes to mind, but foaming 3D printing materials are far more controlled and predictable.